heytanuki/tinytask/README.md

 # tinytask
 is a daily task list for the things you have to do.

+### Write down tasks
+Offload things you have to do from your working memory by writing them down.
+Come back to the list later.

 ### Keep it simple
 This space is small, made for tiny tasks.
 If it can't be stated in a few words, break it into smaller tasks.